brianro/personal/docs/_articles/6 Cornerstone Principals.md

 1. Law of diminishing returns - the first occurrence has the highest impact.

-2. Wolf effect ("Peter and the Wolf" - "false alarms" cause people to ignore your real alarms.
+2. Wolf effect - ("Peter and the Wolf" - "false alarms") - causes people to ignore your real alarms.

 3. Random interval, random reward - people are motivated by random rewards at random intervals.